Native Extrapolation Awareness in Flow-Based Conditional Generation: Problem Formulation and Motivation

 \subsection{Flow Matching}

-We realize the predictive component of our formulation using the OT-FM framework~\citep{lipman2022flow}.
-For consistency with FM literature, we denote the target state as $x \in \mathcal{X}$ and the conditioning input as $c \in \mathcal{C}$.
+We realize the predictive component of our formulation using the FM framework~\citep{lipman2022flow}.
 While we frame our analysis in terms of probabilistic regression, this formulation is mathematically general and naturally extends to \textbf{conditional generation tasks}.
+The generative process in conditional generation is governed by the flow ODE: